wardenenv/warden/docs/environments/initializing.md

         printf "%s\n\n" "https://${TRAEFIK_SUBDOMAIN}.${TRAEFIK_DOMAIN}/media/${ADMIN_USER}-totp-qr.png?t=$(date +%s)"

     ``` note::
         Use of 2FA is mandatory on Magento ``2.4.x`` and setup of 2FA should be skipped when installing ``2.3.x`` or earlier.
-Where 2FA is setup manually via UI upon login rather than using the CLI commands above, the 2FA configuration email may be retrieved from [Mailhog](https://mailhog.warden.test/).
+Where 2FA is setup manually via UI upon login rather than using the CLI commands above, the 2FA configuration email may be retrieved from `the Mailhog service <https://mailhog.warden.test/>`_.
     ```

  10. Launch the application in your browser: